qut-cab302/prac01/README.md

 Open `HelloWorld.java` and modify the code such that the program prints "Hello World!" when run.

+Note that, as this project was originally configured for JDK 1.8, you will get a message up the top asking if you want to download JDK 1.8.
+There is no need for this!
+Just click the 'Configure...' link on the right of that message and select JDK 17, which is the Amazon Corretto you configured.
+Now the project should compile and run.

 # Debugging a summation program

 This exercise will give you practice using IDEA's debugger.
 Open `Summation.java`.
 This program is meant to calculate the sum of the natural numbers in a given range.
 The range is expressed by constants for the starting and finishing numbers, inclusive.
 Recall, for instance that the sum of `i` over 1<=`i`<=5 is 15.